-Fursuiting has to be one of the more unique aspects in the furry fandom – while it’s true that other fandoms might do things such as cosplaying, in regard to furries it’s more common place to see folks suiting and cosplaying as their own characters and personas that they create.
+Fursuiting has to be one of the more unique aspects in the furry fandom.
+While it’s true that other fandoms might do things such as cosplaying, with furries it’s more common to see folks suiting and cosplaying as their own characters and personas that they create.

 Part of the problem with partials is they often come with feetpaws and furred arm sleeves, and those can restrict what you wear on your feet or arms.
 And while there are some who find clothes big enough to fit over a full suit, I personally would rather not deal with that if I don’t have to.

 What kind of outfits do I wear with Niko?
 Well all kinds actually:

-It is a little tricky when first donning the suit however, as they tend to have very limited range – your perhipheral vision pretty much goes out the window, which means you have to be a lot more careful and take care to watch out for obstacles more than you would without a suit on.
+It is a little tricky when first donning the suit however, as they tend to have very limited range.
+Your perhipheral vision pretty much goes out the window, which means you have to be a lot more careful and take care to watch out for obstacles more than you would without a suit on.
 Something that you could easily see out of suit becomes something that you have to look down to see with a suit on.

 It’s also fun to wear the different costumes as it can help me get in the proper mentality of expressing different sides of Niko: if I want to feel a little more rocker-ish I’ll wear the red coat with the black shirt and pants; if I feel like being a little more flirty or effeminate I’ll don the Club Outfit; if I just want to be laid back and casual I’ll just throw on some regular clothes.
 It all depends on what I feel up to, really.

-One of the other things I love about suiting is how much people seem to like the Niko character, even non-furs get a kick out of fursuits whenever they parade around.
+One of the other things I love about suiting is how much people seem to like the Niko character.
+Even non-furs get a kick out of him when he’s around.
 I’ve honestly not had a negative experience fursuiting around nonfurs yet – but we’ll see how long that lasts, as it seems lots of fursuiters have at least one story about a child who was too scared to take a picture with a fursuiter.

 Have you cosplayed or worn your own fursuit before?
 What was it like?
 Have any other questions or comments regarding fursuiting or myself as a fursuiter?
 Sound off in the comments below.
 Thank you for reading, and as always I’ll see you all next time.